 6. New Video!
-SDI Learns from … Marilyn Lacey, RSM, and Susan Rakoczy, IHM
+SDI Learns from … Rev. Julene Tegerstrand, MDiv, and Rhesa Higgins

 9. SDI Blog Highlights

 Did you know that SDI offers online educational opportunities with CEU credit?
 Are you looking to explore and learn about new topics from the comfort of your own home or office?
-Register now for two upcoming SDI Webinars.
+Register now for the upcoming SDI Webinar.

 The Case for Spiritual Direction in the Technology Age led by Christianne Squires, MA, MS, from Florida, USA.